TheWonderApps/WebLocatorHubPrivacyPolicy/README.md

 ## 7. Children's Privacy

-WebLocatorHub is designed for web developers and QA professionals.
+WebElement Inspector is designed for web developers and QA professionals.
 We do not knowingly collect information from children under 13.
 Since we don't collect any personal information, this extension is safe for users of all ages.

 ## 8. Changes to Privacy Policy